cjhdev/lora_device_lib/porting.md

 - be able to cache session state passed with the LDL_MAC_SESSION_UPDATED event
 - be able to restore session state prior to calling LDL_MAC_init()
 - be able to pass a pointer to the restored session state to LDL_MAC_init()
-- ensure the integrity of state and root keys

 Note that:

-- session state does not contain sensitive information
+- session state does not contain the keys (i.e. nwkKey and/or appKey)
-- session state is best treated as opaque data
+- session state and keys are used together to derive the session keys
 - loading invalid/corrupt session state may result in undefined behaviour

 LDL does not implement migration of session state between versions.
 This means if you update